algedabra/ClimaCellCore/README.md

 # ClimaCell Core

-Some unofficial code to run a request against the ClimaCell API (api.climacell.co).
+Some unofficial code to run a request against the ClimaCell API (http://api.climacell.co).
 This code is in alpha state, I'm a novice programmer and I'm new to C# and Github, so this code may not be considered as high-quality code.
 Feel free to contribute, fork or use this code on your own repository.

 ## Contributing